noloader/cryptopp-autotools/README.md

 Despite our efforts we have not been able to add the submodule to Crypto++ for seamless integration.
 If anyone knows how to add the submodule directly to the Crypto++ directory, then please provide the instructions.

 # Integration
 The Autotools submodule integrates with the Crypto++ library.
-The submodule overwrites the library's `config.h`.
-The submodule also removes the library's `GNUmakefile` and `GNUmakefile-cross`.
+The submodule removes the library's `GNUmakefile` and `GNUmakefile-cross`.
+In the future we plan to overwrite the library's `config.h` and produce a n installation specific `config.h`.

 The library's `GNUmakefile` and `GNUmakefile-cross` were modified to clean the artifacts produced by Autotools.
 To clean the directory after running Autotools perform a `git checkout GNUmakefile` followed by a `make -f GNUmakefile distclean`.